cpjboon/terraform-aws-kubernetes/README.md

 Your public key has been saved in .ssh/id_rsa-tf.pub The key fingerprint is:
-SHA256:C2EBIGh3EuRjeyHs+I2SejiYT2T3YDJA7bmVdOF4Ax0 terraform aws deployer key The key\'s randomart image is:
+SHA256:C2EBIGh3EuRjeyHs+I2SejiYT2T3YDJA7bmVdOF4Ax0 terraform aws deployer key The keys randomart image is:
 +--[ED25519 256]--+
 |o.++oooEo        |
 |ooo+ o++         |